 “No.” Damian’s face dropped with disappointment.
 “I sadly cannot escape this post Evolved has shoved me into.
 If I tried, they’d kill me.”

 “Doesn’t sound like a bad idea.”
 I came to stand in front of him as he rolled his eyes.
 “You could just control them and make the guards let you go, stop them from killing you even.”

 “On the contrary.”
 Damian’s image flickered, revealing a dirty face, cheeks hollowed and cuts and bruises scattered over his body.
 His clothes were torn and his feet bare.
 Around his neck was a black collar.
 His silver eyes were dull, lifeless but the small smile on his lips brought a tiny glint of what they were back.
 Gulping, I found myself reaching out to touch his cheek.

 “What’s happened to you?”
-My fingers phased through his cheek but he still closed his eyes as if he could feel my touch.
+My fingers phased through his cheek, but he still closed his eyes as if he could feel my touch.

 “The new tech that’s being pumped out thanks to those scientists I told you about is beginning to give the nonpowered an advantage over us.
 It has caused quite a ruckus actually.
 Gifted in hiding are constantly being found and brought here.”
 Damian winced, eyes opening.
 “They are hurting us, torturing us until they get the reaction they want.
-I’m thankful your sensitive eyes can’t hear the screams.”
+I’m thankful your sensitive ears can’t hear the screams.”

 “W-where are you, do you know?”

 “The air here is salty, definitely by the sea.
 One of the guards complained about climbing through a hatch full of fish.”

 “Did you see any landmarks?”